 The faculty of this college feel very strongly that we are getting more and more administrative tasks thrust upon us.
 Tasks that used to be handled by staff, like updating classes in Curriculog or verifying that we are being paid the correct amount each pay period, are now being handled by faculty because of staffing cuts.
 Other tasks, like requesting time off or special assignment pay, now have extra bureaucratic barriers that discourage faculty from completing them.
 While these administrative tasks pile up on faculty desks, the college is also hiring less full-time tenured faculty to do the necessary committee work that supports the college and the advising work that supports our students.
+These extra tasks are leading to burnout amongst faculty who are being asked to do more and more work for the same wage.

 Teachers Need Tech!